dthuang3/tetris-but-harder/README.md

 Tetris but Harder requires these three dependencies to work properly, you can download them at their respective links.
 More information about using CMake for external libraries can be found [here][1].
 More information about installing Cinder can be found under part 0 [here][2].
-Cinder requires Visual Studio 2015 to work properly, so make sure to set the toolchain for you environment to Visual Studio 14.0.
+Cinder requires Visual Studio 2015 to work properly, so make sure to set the toolchain for your environment to Visual Studio 14.0.

 After installation, you can clone this repo into: `~/Cinder/my-projects`.
 Keep in mind that the `CMakeLists.txt` of the Cinder library will be inside `~/Cinder`, which is two directories above